DioxusLabs/dioxus/packages/desktop/src/readme.md

 One of Dioxus' flagship features is the ability to quickly build a native desktop app that looks and feels the same across platforms.
 Apps built with Dioxus are typically <5mb in size and use existing system resources, so they won't hog extreme amounts of RAM or memory.

-Dioxus Desktop is built off Tauri.
-Right now there aren't any Dioxus abstractions over the menubar, handling, etc, so you'll want to leverage Tauri - mostly [Wry](http://github.com/tauri-apps/wry/) and [Tao](http://github.com/tauri-apps/tao) directly.
-An upcoming release of Dioxus-Desktop will include components and hooks for notifications, global shortcuts, menubar, etc.
+Dioxus Desktop is built directly on [Wry](http://github.com/tauri-apps/wry/) and [Tao](http://github.com/tauri-apps/tao).
+Dioxus APIs cover common desktop features like window access, custom asset handlers, global shortcuts, menus, tray icons, and main-thread callbacks.
+The underlying Wry/Tao types are re-exported for lower-level control.

 ## Getting Set up